JohnENoonan/markdown-to-pdf/README.md

 # Markdown to PDF
-Create a PDF from a markdown file using GitHubs styling
+Create a PDF from a markdown file using GitHub's styling

 ## Install
 run